 For a sensor to register a garage door, the sensor needs to change from a vertical orientation to a horizontal one.
 As long as the sensor feels the full range of motion, it will trigger an alert.

 The Best Location For A Smoke Alarm Task

 This one is a little tricky.
-Because the sensor is listening for your existing smoke alarm to sound, the sensor needs to be installed in a way where it can hear and feel the vibrations created by your smoke alarm.
+Because the sensor is listening for your existing smoke alarm to sound, the sensor needs to be installed where it can hear and feel the vibrations created by your smoke alarm.
 This means the sensor needs to be mounted on the same surface as your smoke alarm, within 18 inches.
-The brass disc on the bottom of the sensor must also maintain a stable interface with the wall.

 The Best Location To Detect Water Leaks